golang-cz/gospeak/README.md

 ## Example

 1. Define your API schema with Go `interface{}`
-2. Generate code (server handlers, Go/TS clients, API docs)
+2. Generate code (API handlers, Go/TypeScript clients, API docs)
+3. Mount and serve the API
-3. Implement `interface{}` (server business logic)
+4. Implement the `interface{}` (server business logic)
-4. Serve the REST API
-5. Enjoy!

 ### 1. Define your API schema with Go `interface{}`